 Snowman Trek, Complete Version, 32 days in Bhutan

 We make an excursion to Bhutan's most revered and certainly most famous site, the Taktsang Monastery.
-We ascend on a forested path, climbing steeply toward the towering granite cliffs, two-thousand feet above the valley floor.
-On this cliff face, overlooking a dizzying precipice, is the historic cave where the Buddhist teacher, Padmasambava or Guru Rinpoche meditated, and who, it is believed, rode on the back of a flying Tiger.
-Thus this holy place is also called the Tiger's Nest.
+We ascend on a forested path, climbing steeply toward the towering granite cliffs, 500 meters above the valley floor.
+On this cliff face, overlooking a dizzying drop off, is the historic cave, the Takstang Senge Samdup, where the Buddhist master, Padmasambhava, meditated in the 8th Century.
+Legend has it that he traveled there from Tibet, riding on the back of Yeshe Tsogyal, whom he had transformed into a flying tigress to enable the journey.
 In the evening we will enjoy a typical Bhutanese dinner.
 Overnight at hotel.

 Drive toDrugyel Dzong where the trek begins.
 The trail, a jeep track at first, follows the Pachu River gently uphill through villages and agricultural fields.
 We walk 4 to 5 hours reach the night’s camp at Shana, just beyond an army outpost.
 (2800 m) 5/6 hours